Tabitha Brown (actress): Social media breakthrough

+TV and publishing

 In late April 2020, Brown was signed to Creative Artists Agency.
 In late June 2020, she began hosting All Love on Ellen Digital Network.
 In 2021, Brown hosted the YouTube Original children's show Tab Time.
 The same year, she launched a hair care line named "Donna's Recipe" after her name for her afro, and she published her first book, Feeding the Soul (because it's my business): Finding Our Way to Joy, Love and Freedom, which became No. 1 on The New York Times Best Seller list.
-In 2022, she published her debut cookbook Cooking from the Spirit: Easy, Delicious, and Joyful Plant-Based Inspirations, launched a clothing collection with Target Corporation, and appeared on Good Morning America.
+In 2022, she launched a clothing collection with Target Corporation and appeared on Good Morning America.

-Brown's YouTube show Tab Time was nominated for two categories in the inaugural Children's and Family Emmy Awards, Outstanding Preschool Series and Outstanding host.

-Cooking from the Spirit

-In 2022, William Morrow published Brown's cookbook Cooking from the Spirit: Easy, Delicious, and Joyful Plant-Based Inspirations.
-The book was featured on NPR and Good Morning America.
+In 2022, William Morrow published Brown's debut cookbook Cooking from the Spirit: Easy, Delicious, and Joyful Plant-Based Inspirations.
+VegNews listed it as one of the "Top 100 Vegan Cookbooks of All Time" in 2024.
+It was featured on NPR and Good Morning America.
 Essence magazine reported Brown went on a two-week book tour that ended with a final appearance at the Regent Theatre in Los Angeles.
-Journalist Avery Yale Kamila listed Cooking from the Spirt on her list of the best vegan cookbooks of 2022.
-DeAnna Taylor of Ebony magazine listed the book on her list of 7 cookbooks to leave Thanksgiving guests wanting more.
-Oprah Daily listed the book as number 8 on its 2022 list of "16 Books to Gift Your Favorite Bibliophiles."
-In 2023, USA Today listed the book's peach cobbler recipe on a list of egg-free recipes to try as egg prices rise.
+Journalist Avery Yale Kamila listed Cooking from the Spirit on her list of the best vegan cookbooks of 2022.
+DeAnna Taylor of Ebony magazine named the book on her list of 7 cookbooks to leave Thanksgiving guests wanting more.
+Oprah Daily selected the book as number 8 on its 2022 list of "16 Books to Gift Your Favorite Bibliophiles".
+In 2023, USA Today included the book's peach cobbler recipe on a list of egg-free recipes to try as egg prices rise.

+In 2022, the Food Network hired Tabitha Brown to host and executive produce the network’s first plant-based cooking competition series, It's CompliPlated.
+The show premiered August 11th at 10 p.m.
+After the show debuted, it was moved from its primetime spot to a daytime slot.

+Brown's YouTube show Tab Time was nominated for two categories in the inaugural Children's and Family Emmy Awards, Outstanding Preschool Series and Outstanding Host.
+The following year, Brown was once again nominated for the Outstanding Host category and later won.

+Target Partnership

+In 2022, Brown, secured a deal with Target to create a line of vegan foods and kitchen items.
+In 2025, Target announced their decision to end several diversity, equity, and inclusion programs that had been created as a response to the murder of George Floyd.
+Target also announced the end of reporting to external groups such as the Human Rights Campaign's Corporate Equality Index and end a program focused on carrying more products from Black- or minority-owned businesses.
+Brown faced backlash for her statements on Instagram urging the public not to boycott the company due to the effect a boycott could cause on her sales and other minority-owned businesses that also sell their products at Target.